Greensboro massacre: Gravestone

-The four white men were buried in the traditionally all-black cemetery near Morningside.
+The four male victims were buried in Maplewood cemetery near Morningside Homes.
 The inscription intended for their memorial was initially opposed by the city council, citing new ordinances banning political speech in that context.
-With support from the North Carolina ACLU, the CWP proceeded to commemorate these four with the following inscription:
+With support from the North Carolina ACLU, the inscription was allowed.

-The body of Sandi Smith, who was African American, was returned at her family's request to her hometown in South Carolina for burial.

 State's prosecution

 Forty Klansmen and neo-Nazis, and several CWP marchers were said to have taken part in the shootings.
-The police arrested 16 Klansmen and Nazis, and several CWP members.
+The police arrested 16 Klansmen, neo-Nazis, and several CWP members.
 The FBI started an investigation which it called GREENKIL (Greensboro Killings), turning over evidence it gathered to the state of North Carolina for its murder trial.

 The state attorney prosecuted the six strongest criminal cases first, charging five Klansmen with murder: David Wayne Matthews, Jerry Paul Smith, Jack Wilson Fowler, Harold Dean Flowers, and Billy Joe Franklin.
 One was charged with a lesser crime.
 In November 1980 the jury acquitted all the defendants, finding that they had acted in self-defense.
 Residents of Morningside Homes — the housing development where the violence occurred, and students at North Carolina Agricultural and Technical State University (A&T), expressed shock and anger over the verdict and a feeling of hopelessness regarding the judicial system and the Ku Klux Klan.